Tokio-School/Machine-Learning-EN/M01-Introduction_to_machine_learning/M1U2-Working_environment/M1U2-1-Working_environment.md

 PS: Sometimes you will need to restart your VM or your VM session for it to recognise the new jupyter command for the first time.

-Follow the instructions on your terminal to connect to the JupyterLab extension of the booted Jupyter server, which will be located at http(s)://\<server:port\>/\<lab-location\>/lab
+Follow the instructions on your terminal to connect to the JupyterLab extension of the booted Jupyter server, which will be located at `http(s)://\<server:port\>/\<lab-location\>/lab`

-At the end of the work session, simply shut down the Jupyter server by returning to the terminal with the keys CTRL + C.
+At the end of the work session, simply shut down the Jupyter server by returning to the terminal with the keys `CTRL + C`.

 To install JupyterLab extensions, follow the instructions in the documentation: [JupyterLab extensions](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html)